Lexogen-Tools/SIRVsuite/README.md

 The module processes transcript or gene counts and input concentration of ERCCs.
 It creates two types of output:

-- correlation table,
+- correlation table
-- correlation plot.
+- correlation plot

 The correlation table consist of Pearson correlation R values, the correlation plot is a scatterplot revealing dependency between theoretical and measured concentration for ERCC genes based on concentration table: https://assets.thermofisher.com/TFS-Assets/LSG/manuals/cms_095046.txt.